Datum-Technology-Corporation/uvma_axil/README.md

 **2. Project Setup**

 Only needs to be done once, or when libraries must be updated.
+This will pull in dependencies from the web.
 ```
 ./setup_project.py
 ```

 **3. Terminal Setup**

+This must be done per terminal.
+The script included in this project is for bash:

 ```
 export VIVADO=/path/to/vivado/install/bin # Set locaton of Vivado installation